arifng/design-patterns-java/src/main/java/structural/adapter/README.md

 #### Example

 An Ethernet to USB adapter.
 Lets say, we have an Ethernet interface on one end and USB on the other end.
 We want to use Ethernet as USB interface.
-Since both are incompatible with each other, so we use an adapter that converts Ethernet to USB.
+Since both are incompatible with each other, so we will use an adapter that converts Ethernet to USB.

 #### Remarks